wonsunahn/CS1632_Summer2021/deliverables/4/README.md

 The report should have a title page with:
 * Your name(s)

+ON YOUR FIRST PAGE, please write a brief introduction on any issues you may have had with VisualVM and also a division of work between partners.

 ON A SEPARATE PAGE, write a brief report on the first feature you optimized.
 Write the name of the feature, the methods you refactored, and a VisualVM screenshot of method "Hot spots" *after* the refactoring.
 Please only include